The Social Media Ban: Staying informed

 What is the social media ban?

-The Government has legislated that people under the age of 16 will not be able to sign up for social media accounts.
-To do so will be against the law.
+The Government has legislated that it will be against the law for social media companies to allow people under the age of 16 to sign up for new social media accounts or continue their social media use.

 Why are they doing this?